thepremiumcoder/Operationalize-DevOps-for-Machine-Learning-Microservice-API/README.md

 ### Project Tasks

-The project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+The project goal is to create a CI/CD Pipeline to operationalize this working machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 And also do the following:
 * Test the project code using linting
 * Complete a Dockerfile to containerize this application
 * Deploy the containerized application using Docker and make a prediction